thomasgwatson/alasdos/src/content/regen/dynasty.md

 ![pool](img/the-city.JPG)

 A grab bag of other little details; I was a teenage high-jump state champion.
 I did the International Baccalaureate for my high school certificate (fun!).
-Got swept out to sea on a sky kayak, worked at a summer camp in upstate New York, visited the Zapatistas in Chiapas, got lost on a volcano in Guatemala, and joined the Army Reserve and graduated bootcamp with the skill-at-arms award, a;; before I left my teenage years.
+Got swept out to sea on a sky kayak, worked at a summer camp in upstate New York, visited the Zapatistas in Chiapas, got lost on a volcano in Guatemala, and joined the Army Reserve and graduated bootcamp with the skill-at-arms award, all before I left my teenage years.
 I based all my life decisions around ultimate frisbee for a decade of my life.
 I finished an International Relations degree and joined the Australian Intelligence Community as a map and imagery analyst.
 Took a team of 20 plus people on a two year campaign to the World Ulitmate Club Championships in Prague.

 I deployed as an analyst to Afghanistan for four months, including the worst day for casualties the Australian military faced since the Vietnam war.
 I moved to California to play ultimate and learnt how to code to get a job and visa there.
 I played one point in a World Club Championship final game; another silver medal.
 I got booted from my American frisbee team and I got laid-off from my first startup because they couldn't raise more funds.
 Got a greencard through my next company.